esradem/portfolio/readme.md

 }
 ```
 + When you sink to linked service Azure Synapse Analytics, it is ready to publish all the changes.
-+ You can open Synapse and in the SQL pool and query your table to see if everything is alright.
++ You can open Synapse and in the SQL pool and query your table to see if everything is alright.<br />
--
+ For analysis in Synapse there is 2 query to see how countries benefited from the renewable resources.
-### First 15 Country Renewable Enerygy Production from 1960 to 2015:
+### Top 15 Country Renewable Enerygy Production from 1960 to 2015:
 ```
 SELECT TOP 15 location, Time, SUM(Value) AS total_renewable_energy
 FROM dbo.renenergy
 GROUP BY location, Time
 ORDER BY total_renewable_energy DESC;
 ```
-### First 5 Country Renewable Energy Production at 2015
+### Top 20 Country Renewable Energy Production at 2015
 ```

 SELECT TOP 20 location,